qwert2603/RetroBase/README.md

 This project was inspired with [Retrofit](https://github.com/square/retrofit).
 And like Retrofit it allows You turn queries to DataBase into java-interface.

-Just use annotation @DBInterface for you interface and @DBQuery for method-query to DB.
+Just use annotation *@DBInterface* for you interface and *@DBQuery* for method-query to DB.
 Methods may have parameters.

-Moreover, You can use @DBInterfaceRx and get results of query to DB as RxJava's Observables!!!
+Moreover, You can use *@DBInterfaceRx* and get results of query to DB as RxJava's Observables!!!
-For that add annotation @DBMakeRx to method and declare model-type for query.
+For that add annotation *@DBMakeRx* to method and declare model-type for query.
-Class need to have open constructor that get {@link java.sql.ResultSet}.
+Class need to have open constructor that get *java.sql.ResultSet*.

 ## Example: